-At the end of the two week period, we will ask you to come to the lab to provide a urine sample and spit samples.
+At the end of the first two weeks of monitoring, we will ask you to come to the lab to provide a urine sample and spit samples.
 Your urine sample will be sent to LabCorp for analysis.
+We will pay you \$25 for providing this sample.